duhayildirim/hyperbee-package-test/README.md

 The following runtimes are supported:

 - Node.js 18 LTS or later ([non-EOL](https://endoflife.date/nodejs)) versions.
-- Deno v1.28.0 or higher, using `import OpenAI from "npm:hyperbee-package-test"`.
+- Deno v1.28.0 or higher, using `import OpenAI from "npm:openai"`.
 - Bun 1.0 or later.
 - Cloudflare Workers.
 - Vercel Edge Runtime.